Dürrüşehvar Sultan: Early life

 Dürrüşehvar Sultan was born on 26 January 1914 at the Çamlıca Palace in Üsküdar, then part of İstanbul, when the Ottoman Caliphate was passing through its last phase.
 Her father was the future Caliph Abdulmejid II, son of Sultan Abdulaziz and Hayranidil Kadın.
 Her mother was Mehisti Hanım, daughter of Hacımaf Akalsba and Safiye Hanım.
 She had a half-brother, Şehzade Ömer Faruk, from her father's first consort.

-At the exile of the imperial family in March 1924, Dürrüşehvar and her family settled in Nice, France.
+Upon the exile of the imperial family in March 1924, Dürrüşehvar and her family settled in Nice, France.
 The British Red Crescent Society, friendly with the deposed ruler, appealed to Muslim rulers around the world to come to the aid of the impoverished Caliph.
-Persuaded by Maulana Shaukat Ali and his brother, Maulana Mohammad Ali Jauhar, Mir Osman Ali Khan, Asaf Jah VII the last Nizam of the Hyderabad State of India decided to send a life-time monthly pension of three hundred pounds to the deposed Caliph, and allowances to several individuals in the family.
+Persuaded by Maulana Shaukat Ali and his brother, Maulana Mohammad Ali Jauhar, Mir Osman Ali Khan, Asaf Jah VII the last Nizam of the Hyderabad State of India decided to send a life-time monthly pension of 300 pounds to the deposed Caliph, and allowances to several individuals in the family.